Sample Agenda for Your First Advisory Board Meeting

 How to Create an Agenda, Stay Organized, and More

-Your first meeting, therefore, like all your Advisory Board meetings, needs to be planned around a question or problem.
+Your first meeting, like all future advisory board meetings, should be planned around a question or problem.
 You might find it easiest to state the problem as a goal.
-For instance, "We want to increase our sales by 25% this next quarter.
-How might we do this?"
-Or you might state the topic for discussion more generally: "How can we cut our business costs?" or "How can we increase productivity or how can we improve customer service?"
+For instance, "We want to increase our sales by 25 percent this next quarter.
+How can we do this?"
+Or you might frame the topic for discussion more generally: "How can we cut our business costs?" or "How can we increase productivity?" or "How can we improve customer service?"

 Gather the Relevant Background Materials

-Once you've decided on the discussion topic, it's time to gather the materials that your Advisory Board members will need.
+Once you've decided on the discussion topic, it's time to gather the materials that your advisory board members will need.

 Create the Meeting Agenda

-Make Arrangements for Recording the Meeting Minutes
+Plan for Recording the Meeting Minutes

 Make Refreshments Available

 Providing refreshments is a good idea.
 Coffee, tea, water, juices, and healthy snacks, such as fruit and muffins, are a nice touch that's always welcome at meetings.
 After your first meeting, you will have a sense of attendees' preferences for beverages and snacks and can plan accordingly for the next meeting.

 Above all, don't fret about your presentation.
 You're there to share your vision and hopes for your company and to seek advice, not to impress anyone with multimedia presentation effects and the like.